E-Invoicing in Poland

 The requirement to send and receive structured e-invoices will not apply to foreign entities in Poland, nor to entities that do not have a permanent establishment but rather are registered purely for VAT purposes in Poland.
 These taxpayers can continue to issue invoices based on the existing rules (either electronically or in paper form), and voluntary electronic invoicing via KSeF will remain possible for them.

-Poland uses the standard format and PEPPOL BIS Billing 3.0.
+Poland uses the standard format (EN 16931) and PEPPOL BIS Billing 3.0.
 Given that invoices are compliant with EN16931 and PEPPOL BIS Billing 3.0, all registered Polish public entities should be able to receive electronic invoices from other PEPPOL-connected entities.

 Taxpayers need an ERP system that combines their financial records with the KSeF portal through the PEPPOL-certified API to process and exchange e-invoices in Poland.
-The rules for cash register and fiscal printer invoices are also changing.
-Cash register invoices can be issued in the current form until December 31, 2024.
-A fiscal receipt with a TIN will also be recognized as a simplified invoice until the end of 2024.

 Conclusion